 At eleven, Eaton moved to Chicago while his brother stayed in L.A. and formed the band Exodus with his friend Gilby Clarke (Guns ‘N Roses guitarist).
 A year later, Bill moved to Chicago and recruited Brian to play drums for his band.
 In high school, Eaton started dabbling in keyboards and guitar while drumming for a progressive rock cover band that focused on Rush.
 The band had the fortunate pleasure of recruiting their classmate and upcoming sound engineer/producer, the late Jeff "Critter" Newell (Ministry, NIN, Guns 'N Roses, Blink 182, Angels & Airwaves...), to occasionally amplify their sound.
 In college, Eaton majored in music theory and composition while studying jazz piano.

 After college, Eaton built his own recording studio and independent label, Eatin’ Records.
 In 1992, he released his debut solo jazz EP, The Switch, and in ‘94 he released Genocidal World, the debut album by his hard-hitting industrial rock band North.
-Throughout the 90s and early 2000s, Eaton played in several original bands and recorded scores of local artists in his studio.
+Throughout the 90s and early 2000s, Eaton played in several original bands and recorded scores of local artists in his studio including Dave Uhrich, Frank Catalano, Usurper, and Jeff Swan (Dark Star Records founder) to name a few.
 He earned the reputation as a premier sound engineer and producer who turns demos into commercial recordings.
 He’s also released 11 bands on his Eatin’ label including T.D.
 Clark, who toured with Bad Company and Ted Nugent while promoting his debut Eatin’ release, Personalities.
 Other credits include recording/producing the soundtrack for the Robin Hood Stunt Show (Time Warner Entertainment) at Six Flags theme park St. Louis, and recording/producing five tracks from the original motion picture soundtrack for Carnivore.

 In 2008, Eaton remastered and released the previously unreleased North demos as a new single, Murder Of The Minds, which continues to receive industry praise.
 Of course, Eaton’s latest album is a bit of a departure from his early adventures in music.
 Graphic Nature reveals a different facet – a rock/pop side distilled from the years of experience as a musician, engineer, producer and label owner.
 “This is the culmination of many years,” states Eaton, “and this album definitely reflects my growth and personal best to date."

-After a bit of a hiatus, Eaton returns with two new dynamic HD videos, The One Who Shines, which is literally out of this world, and Graphic Nature that's simply explosive in nature.
-He also recently broke the top 10 ReverbNation Portland Charts, was endorsed by Allegra Custom Drums, and is currently writing and prepping for a new project.
+After a bit of a hiatus, Eaton returns with two new dynamic HD videos, The One Who Shines and Graphic Nature.
+And he was featured playing drums on 10 tracks on Sanfilip's 2013 release, Out Of The Dark, and on The Beatles cover, 'I'll Be Back,' from his 2016 release, In Every Dream.
+Eaton also recently broke the top 10 ReverbNation Portland Charts, was endorsed by Allegra Custom Drums, and is currently writing and prepping for a new project.